ming053l/DRCT/README.md

 [[Training log on ImageNet]](https://drive.google.com/file/d/1kl2r9TbQ8TR-sOdzvCcOZ9eqNsmIldGH/view?usp=drive_link) [[Pretrained Weight (without fine-tuning on DF2K)]](https://drive.google.com/file/d/1uLGwmSko9uF82X4OPOMw3xfM3stlnYZ-/view?usp=sharing)

 - ✅ 2024-06-12: DRCT have been selected for oral presentation in NTIRE!
-- 💫 2024-06-14: Real_DRCT_GAN will be released in a few day. [[MSE_Model]](https://drive.google.com/drive/folders/1Y4LRVrIaYLHZo2X2z684bg5zzg5FSSRF?usp=sharing) Stay tuned!
 - ✅ 2024-06-14: We have received a large number of requests to release Feature maps and LAM Visualization, please refer to *./Visualization/*.
 - 2024-06-24: DRCT-v2 is on the development.
-- 2024-07-08: Update the inference (with half precision) file, big thanks for @zelenooki87!
+- ✅ 2024-07-08: Update the inference (with half precision) file, big thanks for @zelenooki87!
+- ✅ 2024-12-04: Update the mismatched part after re-training (SRx2).
+(Please see Arxiv)
+- ✅ 2024-12-04: Update the Model architecture description errors.
+(Please see Arxiv)
+- ✅ 2024-12-04: Update the Real-DRCT-GAN in google drive.

 ## Environment
 - [PyTorch >= 1.7](https://pytorch.org/) **(Recommend **NOT** using torch 1.8 and **1.12** !!!
 It would cause abnormal performance.)**